sgillespie/thunkling/README.md

-# Untitled Function Language
+# Untitled Functional Language

 A minimal lazy functional programming language inspired by System F and ML.

 # Introduction

 This project aims to explore what it takes to build a programming language from the ground up.
-It is therefore designed to be as small as possible but big enough to be useful.
-It lacks features found in most other languages such as user-defined types.
+It is therefore designed to be as small as possible to be useful.
+For this reason, it's missing many features you'd expect in a full featured programming language, such as user-defined types and reusable modules.

+# Features

-Untitled Functional Language is roughly equivalent to System F, along with the following
+Untitled Functional Language is roughly equivalent to System F, although it has extensions for convenience, such as:
-extensions:

- * Named global functions
+ * Named functions
  * Local let-bindings

- * Built-in types (Boolean, Integer, Float, Char, and String)
+It contains the following built-in types:

+ * Boolean
+ * Char
+ * Integer
+ * Float
- * Literals
+ * String

+Expressions are evaluated lazily in non-strict order.

+The syntax is based on ML with Hindley-Milner type inference.
+Polymorphic types are therefore limited to rank-1.

 # Syntax

-A UFL file consists of a sequence of global bindings and (optionally) their type
+A program contains a sequence of named functions, including main:
-annotations:

-    f : Int
-    f = 10

-    g : Bool -> Bool
-    g x = x

-    h : forall a. a -> a
-    h x = x

     main : ()
-    main = ()
+    main = greet "Hello, World!"

+    greet : String -> ()
+    greet msg = println msg